Private equity firm GTCR sells UK's Premium Credit to Cinven

-Private equity firm GTCR is selling British financial services company Premium Credit to buyout group Cinven Partners for 462 million pounds ($700 million).
+Private equity firm GTCR LLC is selling British financial services company Premium Credit Ltd to buyout group Cinven Partners LLP [CINV.UL] for 462 million pounds ($700 million).

-Premium Credit, which Chicago-based GTCR bought in 2012 from a unit of Bank of America Corp, provides services that help people and businesses pay insurance premiums in installments.
+Premium Credit, which Chicago-based GTCR bought in 2012 from a unit of Bank of America Corp (BAC.N), provides services that help people and businesses pay insurance premiums in installments.

 Premium Credit also finances annual payments such as school fees and membership subscriptions and it made advances of 3.7 billion pounds in 2013, according to its website.